awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 ## Setting up access to an Amazon S3 bucket<a name="aurora-export-snapshot.Setup"></a>

-To export DB snapshot data to an Amazon S3 file, you first give the snapshot permission to access the Amazon S3 bucket\.
-You then create an IAM role to allow the Amazon Aurora service to write to the Amazon S3 bucket\.
+You identify the Amazon S3 bucket, then you give the snapshot permission to access it\.

 **Topics**
 + [Identifying the Amazon S3 bucket for export](#aurora-export-snapshot.SetupBucket)